 Crude oil is imported into Germany via four transnational crude oil pipelines as well as the ports of Wilhelmshaven, Brunsbüttel, Hamburg and Rostock.
 Pipelines lead from the ports of Wilhelmshaven, Brunsbüttel and Rostock to various .
 The pipeline infrastructure is owned by the petroleum-refining industry; they are operated by joint ventures of several petroleum companies.

 Petroleum is processed in Germany at 13 refineries with a crude oil refining capacity of 104.4 million tonnes.
-Gross refinery production of petroleum products was 104.4 million tonnes in 2012 and hence 0.98% below the previous year's level and 8.6% below the level of 2001.
-According to the Federal Statistical Office, 16,291 persons were directly employed in refining of petroleum in Germany in 2012.
+Germany’s gross refinery output of 106.5 million tonnes is the highest in the EU.
+According to the Federal Statistical Office, 16,967 people were directly employed in oil processing in 2015.
+Most of the refineries are owned by foreign multinational energy companies.